 I offer assessment and consultation services to clients and other professionals.
-My approach is integrative and my style is client centred.
-While my primary therapeutic modality is Acceptance and Commitment Therapy, I integrate other models, including Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, Narrative Therapy, Emotionally-Focused Couples Therapy, Mindfulness-based Stress Reduction, Motivational Interviewing, Dual-Process Grief Therapy, Tasks of Mourning model, and energy work.
+My approach is wholistic, and my style is empathic and client focused.
+While my primary therapeutic modality is Acceptance and Commitment Therapy, I may use other modalities, including Cognitive Behavioural Therapy, Narrative Therapy, Emotionally-Focused Couples Therapy, Mindfulness-based Stress Reduction, Dual-Process Grief Therapy, Tasks of Mourning model, and energy work.

 If you find yourself or your family facing any of the above, it’s not uncommon to feel frustrated or misunderstood.
 You might be feeling lost, full of dread, or hopeless.
 At times, you may even have feelings of happiness and relief.
 It’s possible to feel all of these feelings at the same time.
 These mixed emotions are completely normal, but can be confusing.